 As a Brazilian Jiu-Jitsu practitioner, you will learn various positions that can be used to either attack an opponent or defend yourself from being smashed.

-Here are some of the basic BJJ positions that you should be familiar with.
+Here are some basic BJJ positions you should be familiar with.

 The closed guard is a BJJ position where the bottom Brazilian jiu-jitsu practitioner’s legs are closed around the guy’s waist on the top.